-Setting a condition allows the bot to respond with a specific answer based on the user’s inputs.
+Setting a condition allows the virtual assistant to respond with a specific answer based on the user’s inputs.
 Conditions allows you to specify whether to target, include or not include certain words or phrases.

 Example of a generic question: I would like to view the policy document.

 Example of a specific question: I would like to view the hospitalisation policy document.

 Setting a condition will allow the bot to respond to a user’s more efficiently.
 Usually when users engage with a chatbot, they have a specific purpose in mind.
 By conditioning the bot to answer the user’s questions efficiently and accurately, users will be pleased after interacting with the bot, and will leave with a better experience.

 How do I set a condition for my content node?

 - After a content node has been created, click on ‘+’, followed by ‘Condition’.

 - From the left dropdown list, select the entity.
 In the centre, choose ‘=’, and in the right dropdown list, select the entity type.